magicmarc/marks-reverie/src/content/posts/Act_III_Flowers_for_Algernon.md

 *(Charlie lifts a hand to silence him.
 Slowly, his sobs subside.
 He wipes his face, inhales, and when he looks up again, his gaze is luminous, steadier than ever.
 His voice carries a new weight—acceptance laced with defiance.)*

 **CHARLIE:**
 No life is permanent, no thought eternal.
 What matters is that we have them—that for a time, however brief, we touch the fire.
-You call it fleeting.
-I call it living.

 *(He crosses to a side table, where a glass beaker holds a few wilted flowers—Algernon’s tribute.
 He takes them carefully, turning back to Mark.
 The scientists fall silent, struck by his composure.)*